jclark/satpulse/PLAN.md

    * store that in a file somewhere (in /var/run)
 * Figure out how to run with reduced privileges (Linux capabilities I think)
 * Occasionally ITOW is not an integral number of seconds
-* Proper cleanup when wiring up all the objects
 * More testing (include fuzzing)
 * Make use NMEA (if we don't have UBX)
    * RMC or ZDA